Startseite Focusbereiche

 LoopsAI

-The German Sustainability Award is recognising loopsai’s idea by placing it among the top three recipients of the German Sustainability Award for Research.
+The German Sustainability Award is recognised loopsai’s idea in 2021 by placing it among the top three recipients of the German Sustainability Award for Research.